zac-heisey/team-business/_pages/client-stories.md

   client-stories:
   - byline-1: GlowPoint, $26M in Revenues, 130 employees
     byline-2: From Michael Brandofino, Former CEO GlowPoint
-    story: "<blockquote><p>I was CTO for a small publicly-traded company that was having difficulty and in 2006 I took over as CEO and had to make drastic changes to stop the bleeding and turn the company around.
+    story: "<p>I was CTO for a small publicly-traded company that was having difficulty and in 2006 I took over as CEO and had to make drastic changes to stop the bleeding and turn the company around.
 Interestingly we had invested the prior year in the Team Business Program where we cycled all of our employees through the program.
       The BOX+ experience gave the employees an understanding of the challenges and decisions that must be made to drive business and more importantly the ramifications of those decisions.
 When it came time to right-size the staff, our employees understood that it was to save other jobs and help us focus on fixing the company.
-We were successful and the company still exists today because the team pulled together and leveraged things they learned in the program.</p></blockquote>"
+      We were successful and the company still exists today because the team pulled together and leveraged things they learned in the program.</p>"
   - byline-1: Aluminum Manufacturing Company from the CEO
     byline-2: ''
     story: "<blockquote><p>We were a business that was in financial trouble – when